folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 ```
 wget --quiet -O - https://repository.folio.org/packages/debian/folio-apt-archive-key.asc | sudo apt-key add -
 sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/"
-sudo apt-get update
+sudo apt update
-sudo apt-get -y install okapi=4.7.2-1
+sudo apt -y install okapi=4.7.2-1
 sudo apt-mark hold okapi
 ```

-Please note that the last stable version of FOLIO is 4.3.2-1.
+Please note that the last stable version of FOLIO is 4.7.2-1.
 If you do not explicitly set the Okapi version, you will install the latest Okapi release.
 There is some risk with installing the latest Okapi release.
 The latest release may not have been tested with the rest of the components in the quarterly release.

 2. Configure Okapi to run as a single node server with persistent storage.